sanchitag22/CouponAnalysis5.1/README.md

 On the other hand, customers who do not typically engage in the activity or whose lifestyle does not align with the coupon (e.g., traveling with kids or rarely visiting bars/coffee shops) are much less likely to accept offers.

-Overall, the key takeaway is that targeted and behavior-driven marketing is far more effective than generic promotions.
+Overall, the key takeaway is that targeted and behavior driven marketing is far more effective than generic promotions.
 By focusing on the right customer segments at the right time, businesses can significantly improve coupon acceptance and engagement.

+# Actionable Recommendations
+  1. Target frequent coffee consumers for higher ROI
+  2. Optimize coupon timing (e.g., morning hours)
+  3. Personalize offers based on passenger context
+  4. Use behavioral segmentation instead of broad campaigns

+# Next Steps
+  1. Build a predictive model to identify high probability customers
+  2. Run A/B tests on targeted vs general campaigns
+  3. Incorporate real time signals (location, time, past behavior)
+  4. Expand analysis to other coupon types for broader strategy